kailash197/cp17_distance_controller/README.md

-# PID Distance Controller for ROSBot XL
+# Distance Controller for Robot Control using ROSBot XL

 This project involves designing and implementing a PID (Proportional-Integral-Derivative) controller to enable the ROSBot XL mobile robot to move precisely to predefined waypoints in the XY plane.
 The controller ensures the robot moves at high speed while avoiding overshooting or falling short of the target distance.